vegarringdal/simple-html/README.md

 }
 ```

-Here is the same, but Ive added some comments.
+Here is the same, but I've added some comments.
 Look in the links under for more details about the
 subject.

 ```ts